 - 2 or 3 soft cotton bath towels

 Step 1: Soak in soapy water

 Fill a large clean bowl or container with lukewarm (not hot) water and add a drop or two of soap.
 You don't need much.
 Stir the soap around with your hand to make sure it is evenly dispersed.
 A mild scentless soap like Soak wash is a good choice because it's gentle and eco-friendly to boot, but regular dish soap works too.

-Pre-rinse your cross stitch piece under cool running water.
+Pre-rinse your stitched piece under cool running water.